Safe H2O

 • Long Neglect or Irregular Maintenance

 There are many different contaminants that can enter your water supply.
-They can enter your tank from your roof, gutters and downpipes (Rainwater fed), come from your water source (Bore/spring/surface) or through tank or inlet pipe cracks.
+They can enter your tank from your roof, gutters and downpipes (if rainwater fed), come from your water source (bore/spring/surface) or through tank or inlet pipe cracks.
 Theses contaminants can include:

 • Sediment: Dust, mud, foliage, sand, pollen, clay

 • Pathogens: Bacteria, viruses, protozoa, fungi.
-Common pathogenic contaminants are E.coli, Cryptosporidium, Giardia, Campylobacter and Salmonella
+Common dangerous pathogenic contaminants are E.coli, Cryptosporidium, Giardia, Campylobacter and Salmonella

 • Minerals like manganese, iron and calcium